takanuva15/forbes-takehometest/README.md

 > on-prem or via a cloud provider)

-Regardless of the solution picked, it would be definitely be beneficial to set up read replicas for this solution since reads will be done a lot more than writes (new words would not be added to the dictionary often).
+Regardless of the solution picked, it would be definitely be beneficial to set up multiple read replicas for this solution (either through the microservice's role or a native DB implementation) since reads will be done a lot more than writes (new words would not be added to the dictionary often).

 In addition, with the extra configuration required for load-balancing, caching, and running multiple container instances, using a container orchestration engine such as Kubernetes to deploy our application would provide an